progranism/stm32f4-gcc-template/README.md

-This project provides are template for getting up and running with GCC and the STM32F4Discovery kit.
+This project provides a template for getting up and running with GCC and the STM32F4Discovery kit.

 It is also compatible with Eclipse.
 Set up Eclipse as explained here: